SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Two accesses to memory conflict if all of the following conditions apply:

-* They use the same location in memory.
+* They access the same location in memory.
 * They happen at the same time.
 * At least one is writing to that memory.